wyy-47/DayCountWidget_Garmin/README.md

 ## FlowChart

 ## Bug
-1. Edit -> set glance, will cause error
-2. Handle invalid user input date (such as 2.31)
+1. Handle invalid user input date (such as 2.31)

 ## Functions so far
 1. Glance view of an user-selected Event date, with the set date, and days counting up or down.